thelikes/owncraft/README.md

 # owncraft

-Compilation of resources and methods used for that own.
+My compilation of resources and methods used for that own.

 ## Struct